 What To Expect At Your Child’s First Visit

 Before we can create a treatment plan, your provider will need to perform a thorough evaluation.
-Bringing medical information with you or having your pediatrician send the medical history in advance will help us understand the bigger picture.
+Bringing medical information or having your pediatrician send the medical history in advance will help us understand the bigger picture.

 Be prepared to answer questions, and don’t be afraid to bring up concerns or questions of your own.
-Your PT may observe movements and perform tests to evaluate your child’s range of motion, strength, tone, reflexes, and other physical factors.
+Your therapist may observe movements and perform tests to evaluate your child’s range of motion, strength, tone, reflexes, and other physical factors.

 Be Ready To Work With Your Child At Home

 If your child is taking part in outpatient physical therapy, you will likely also need to work together at home.
 Following the prescribed exercises and activities can help your child meet goals and progress more quickly.